Commander-Agents/control-server/README.md

 So here is Commander-Agents !

-It allows you to run lightweight agents on your hosts (Windows or Linux) and run commands from your server !
+It allows you to run [lightweight agents (available here)](https://github.com/Commander-Agents/commander-agent) on your hosts (Windows or Linux) and run commands from your server !

 *Note: The project is currently in progress, not all features are available and the design is not finished*